 Ready to start qualifying your own leads?
 It's as easy as selecting the criteria that matter to you, and letting automation do the rest.
 Try it out with the example lead below.

 Using a blended scoring and grading model gives you a full picture of your prospects.
 Take a look at the leads below to see exactly what their score and grade says about them.
-Also, notice the stars on Emily and Sam?
+Also, notice the stars on Jacob and Sam?
 That's how easy lead qualification makes it to pick out the best leads.

 Sarah is a student interested in an internship with your company.
 All of her activity on your site (like browsing your careers page) has given her a great score, but since she is not going to purchase, she receives a low grade.